FirelyTeam/firely-docs/vonk/reference/plugins/available_plugins.rst

 :Configuration: ``Vonk.Core.Operations.Crud.DeleteConfiguration``
 :License token: http://fire.ly/vonk/plugins/delete
 :Order: 4440
 :Description: Implements FHIR instance delete.
-Since id's in Vonk must be unique across FHIR versions, the delete is issued on the provided id, regardless of the FHIR version.
+Since id's in Firely Server must be unique across FHIR versions, the delete is issued on the provided id, regardless of the FHIR version.

 .. _vonk_plugins_search:

 :Name: Search
 :Configuration: ``Vonk.Core.Operations.Search.SearchConfiguration``
 :License token: http://fire.ly/vonk/plugins/search
 :Description: Implements FHIR Search on system and type level.
-For data access it uses the registered implementation of ISearchRepository, which can be any of the implementations provided by Vonk or an implementation provided by a Facade plugin.
-The implementations provided by Vonk also require the Index plugin to extract searchparameter values from the resources.
+For data access it uses the registered implementation of ISearchRepository, which can be any of the implementations provided by Firely Server or an implementation provided by a Facade plugin.
+The implementations provided by Firely Server also require the Index plugin to extract searchparameter values from the resources.
 :Order: 4220
 :Options:
    * ``AdministrationImportOptions``, see :ref:`configure_admin_import`, for available Searchparameters